Unstable108/ATG-pro/content/novels/atg/chapters/chapter-2161.md

 “Yes, I know,” Yun Che replied, completely unfazed.

 Li Suo said no more.
 “It seems you have already decided what to do… I will wait and see if your wish comes true.”

+Yun Che's spiritual sense had already reached the area where Shen Wuyi was before his body did, but her current state left him quite surprised.
+The Abyss Emperor’s favor was unimaginably rare, yet she had used it to exchange for entry into this Divine Slumber Forbidden Domain.
+Anyone would assume that something she greatly desired must be inside.

+After entering, she would undoubtedly search with full effort immediately, not wasting even a single moment.
+After all, one could stay in the Divine Slumber Forbidden Domain for at most seventy-two hours.
+But according to Yun Che’s perception, Shen Wuyi had completely suppressed her aura, hiding under a massive gray boulder, unmoving for a long time.
+She showed no sign of searching, nor did she provoke any Abyssal Ghosts.
+What… was she doing?

+The lunar aura he sensed earlier was moving rapidly, fighting fiercely, carrying a bit of heat… After all, this was once the place of a fallen god.
+Anyone entering for the first time would certainly feel excitement and curiosity.
+Yet she, who had shown such strong desire to enter this place… was so silent?

+At that moment, Shen Wuyi suddenly turned her eyes, and Yun Che’s spiritual sense was instantly touched by a gaze as cold as the moon.
+She sensed me?!

+Yun Che quickly withdrew his spiritual sense, and the Abyssal Dust trembled in his palm.
+Instantly, an Abyssal Ghost hidden within the dust mist let out a shrill cry and suddenly leapt out, its long sharp claws stabbing directly toward Yun Che’s heart.

+Puh!
+Yun Che neither dodged nor retreated.
+Suppressing his profound energy completely, the Abyssal Ghost’s claws pierced through his chest, tearing open several bloody holes and exploding a terrifying mist of blood.

+Li Suo screamed in shock:
+“Yun Che, you—!”

+“Don’t worry.”

+Yun Che’s face grew pale from pain, but the blood-stained corner of his lips lifted slightly:
+“Did you forget?
+I told you before… being injured is the easiest way to make someone lower their guard… the more serious the injury, the better… hiss!”